mozilla-releng/relengdocs/procedures/release-duty/merge-duty/merge_duty.rst

    this command (or the no-op one) correctly.
 You may need to publicly backout some tags/changesets to get back in a known state.

-:warning:
-   The merge day automation may not be idempotent.
-   The merge automation task may fail and auto-retry (because of a worker shutdown, for instance).
-   If the task retries after updating the state of the repo, it will update the state of the repo again, pushing repeated commits.

 1. Upon successful run, ``mozilla-release`` should get a version bump and branding changes consisting of a ``commit`` like `this <https://hg.mozilla.org/releases/mozilla-release/rev/0eae18af659f087056bce0f62a325e5e595fff72>`__